Frequently Asked Questions

 How do I join/get involved?

 We are always looking for volunteers to help out with our events.
 Email us at if you are interested in getting involved.
 Please see our News tab under Resources for current volunteer opportunities.
-We also currently have 3 open positions on the Commission.
+We also currently have 1 open position on the Commission.
 If you are interested in applying to be a Commissioner, please send a letter of interest and resume to Christine Bongiorno, Director of Health and Human Services for the Town of Arlinton.

 How do I get in touch with Commission?